 (RW) A properly structured participating whole life contract is designed to complement and enhance what you are already doing.
 Using this vehicle is not an ‘either or’ but rather an ‘and’ strategy where your money can do more.

-(JR) Most of our case work is done in conjunction of multi-disciplinary consulting with other professionals, CPA, LOB, and other financial advisors.
+(JR) Most of our case work is done in conjunction with other professionals, CPA, LOB, and other multi-disciplinary financial advisors.
 Our specialty at the Trusted Advisor Network is ensuring that this type of planning dovetails with anything and all other facets of the client’s existing structure.

 20. How can I find out if this is right for me?